workflow 7 business process management challenges and how to fix them

 Workflow management vs. project management vs. BPM

-A workflow is a consistent, repeatable set of activities within the enterprise, whereas a project is a temporary endeavor structured to either deliver a new function, service or item or improve upon an existing function, service or item.
+A workflow is a consistent, repeatable set of activities within the enterprise, while a project is a temporary endeavor structured to deliver a new function, service or item or improve upon an existing function, service or item.

 Both workflows and projects require oversight, and as such they have similar management requirements.
-Workflow management focuses on creating and documenting workflows and determining what resources are required to execute those workflows.
-Similarly, project management focuses on creating and documenting the scope of projects as well as the resources required to execute on them.
+Workflow management focuses on creating and documenting workflows and determining what resources are required to execute them.
+Similarly, project management focuses on creating and documenting the scope of projects and the resources required to execute them.

-However, workflow management also focuses on continuous improvement whereas project management has a finite lifespan, with oversight typically ending when the project is completed.
+Workflow management also focuses on continuous improvement, while project management has a finite lifespan with oversight typically ending when the project is completed.

 What is a workflow management system?